-If your Keenetic router constantly loses the registration of the mobile device or you see the same device as a new one every time it connects to the router, it is usually because of the function on the mobile device, which automatically regularly changes the МАС address of the Wi-Fi device and does it every time it connects to a wireless network.
+If your Keenetic router constantly loses the registration of the mobile device or you see the same device as a new one every time it connects to the router, it is usually because of the function on the mobile device, which automatically changes the МАС address of the Wi-Fi device every time it connects to a wireless network.
 And since the registration of the device in the router is performed exactly by the client's MAC address, the above situations may occur.

 More information on how this function works can be found at the following links:

 If such behaviour of the Wi-Fi client is undesirable, and it leads to the fact that your mobile device loses its registration and it's defined as new every time it is connected, disable the Wi-Fi MAC address randomization function on it.

 NOTE: Please note that by disabling the random MAC address feature, it will no longer work only on a certain network.
 This setting does not apply to all networks.